Ravenea musicalis

 Ravenea musicalis, or the river palm, is a species of flowering plant in the family Arecaceae.
-Also known by the Antanosy word "torendriky," meaning "submerged trunk", R. musicalis is known for being the only truly aquatic palm tree.
-Like many mangrove trees, R. musicalis seeds germinate within the fruit, and the seedling takes root underwater. as much as eight feet (2.5 meters) below the surface.
-Endemic to Madagascar, R. musicalis was first discovered in 1993 by Henk Beentje on an expedition funded by the McDonald's restaurant.
+Also known by the Antanosy word "torendriky", meaning "submerged trunk", R. musicalis is known for being the only truly aquatic palm tree.
+Like many mangrove trees, R. musicalis seeds germinate within the fruit, and the seedling takes root underwater, as much as 2.5 m below the surface, so that it spends its early years completely under water.
+Endemic to Madagascar, R. musicalis was first discovered in 1993 by Henk Beentje on an expedition funded by the McDonald's restaurant. although of course it was ethnoknown by the Antanosy People for centuries.
 This palm is listed in the IUCN Red List.
 This tree is harvested by local people primarily for building material and food.
 Over-harvesting, habitat degradation and habitat loss threaten the remaining populations.
 Horticulturalists prize R. musicalis for its rarity and unique life history.

 Distribution

 Endemic to southeast Madagascar, R. musicalis has only been found to live in three populations in the Belavenoka, Vatomirindry, and Ebakika Rivers.
 The Area of Occupancy, a measure frequently used by the IUCN to determine conservation status, is estimated to be only 7.25 square kilometers.
 Henk Beentje originally discovered the species in the Belavenoka River in 1993 during his primary expedition, while the Vatomirindry and Ebakika populations were found later in the 2000s.
 The Ebabkika and Belavenoka populations portray clear signs of palm tree harvesting and are dwindling at a higher rate than the remote Vatomirindry population.
 Ravenea musicalis does not appear to be thriving in any other location of the world.